 Imagine the feeling of waking up each day, grabbing your morning coffee and having breakfast while looking out across the lake/mountain/beach you parked next to the night before.
 You take a look at the map, plot a course and make your way to the next destination.
 In your own time, on your own schedule, in your own home on wheels.
 Perhaps you take a detour, find a gorgeous little village and stay for a week.
 This is life when traveling Europe by campervan.

-We explored Europe by campervan for 5 months and it was an incredible road trip.
+We explored Europe by campervan for 5 months on a family gap year and it was an incredible road trip.
 The region is well set up for touring by campervan.
 The ease of travel between countries and the cultural and natural diversity of Europe make a road trip here a rewarding experience.

 Once you decide you want to campervan around Europe, it is a steep learning curve.
 We spent countless hours researching the best motorhome companies in Europe, itinerary ideas and the equipment we would need for the trip.